simonMakumi/Marketing-A-B-Testing-Analysis/README.md

 ## Dataset
 The dataset used for this analysis is sourced from Kaggle and contains the following fields:

-`user id`: Unique identifier for each user
+`user id`: Unique identifier for each user.
-`test group`: Indicates if the user saw an ad or a PSA `converted`: Whether the user made a purchase (True/False) `total ads`: The number of ads the user saw
+`test group`: Indicates if the user saw an ad or a PSA.
+`converted`: Whether the user made a purchase (True/False).
+`total ads`: The number of ads the user saw.
-`most ads day`: The day of the week when the user saw the most ads `most ads hour`: The hour of the day when the user saw the most ads
+`most ads day`: The day of the week when the user saw the most ads.
+`most ads hour`: The hour of the day when the user saw the most ads.

 ## Project Workflow